 - Venogram: This uses X-ray technology to examine how blood flows through the veins.
-During this procedure, contrast material is injected into a vein.
+During this procedure, the contrast material is injected into a vein.
 Healthcare technicians and doctors also use venograms to locate blood clots and evaluate varicose veins.

 - Duplex Ultrasound: This is a non-invasive test that examines the direction and speed of blood flow through the veins and arteries.

-Other tests used to diagnose CVI include a CT scan, an MRI scan and blood tests.
+Other tests used to diagnose CVI include a CT scan, an MRI scan, and blood tests.

 Prevention of Chronic Venous Insufficiency (CVI)

 When it comes to CVI, prevention is definitely better than cure.
 Several of the risk factors associated with CVI are associated with a person’s lifestyle.
 By avoiding these risk factors, you may be able to prevent CVI.
 You can make certain lifestyle adjustments, such as:

 - Avoiding sitting or standing for prolonged periods of time

 Treatment of Chronic Venous Insufficiency (CVI)

 Despite preventive measures, if you develop CVI, it needs to be treated promptly.
 Chronic venous disease treatment includes:

 - Improving the flow of blood in your leg veins: By keeping your legs raised, you can increase the blood flow and reduce swelling.
 You can also wear compression stockings and can take regular exercise.